About E-V Concepts History

 In 2003 I retired from racing gas powered vehicles and relocated to Charleston, South Carolina where we turned our interest to electric propulsion for sail and power boats.

-We continue in 2020 to design and build electric vehicle concepts for companies around the world along with electric conversions of cars, yachts and motorcycles.
+We continue today to design and build electric vehicle concepts for companies around the world along with electric conversions of cars, yachts and motorcycles.